MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/Northstar-Contribution.md

 - What resource types are allowed that might/might not affect where the policy is being assigned?
 - For multiple policies serving same/similar purpose, can they be bundled into a policy initiative?
 - What is the rationale of the policy effect?
 Should an audit policy be translated to an enforcement instead?
-- For deployIfNotExists policies, are you following the principle of least privileges of access for the RBAC definition being used?
+- For deployifnotexists policies, are you following the principle of least privileges of access for the RBAC definition being used?

-### Code of Conduct
+### Code of conduct

 We are working hard to build strong and productive collaboration with our passionate community.
 We heard you loud and clear.
-We are working on set of principles and guidelines with Do's and Don'ts.
+We are working on set of principles and guidelines with do's and don'ts.